-Its deepest level reaching 113 feet down, Nemo 33 is the deepest indoor swimming pool in the world.
-With simulated caves, several platforms and the 33 meter deep cylindrical pit, Nemo 33 provides a place for novices and veteran divers to learn and enjoy themselves in a clean and exciting environment.
+Its deepest level reaching 113 feet down, Nemo 33 was once the deepest indoor swimming pool in the world.
+With simulated caves, several platforms, and the 33-meter deep cylindrical pit, Nemo 33 provides a place for novices and veteran divers to learn and enjoy themselves in a clean and exciting environment.

 While it still isn’t Bora Bora, the facility is extravagant and multi-purpose, used for recreation, several different diving instruction packages, military training, and film production.
 Various underwater windows allow visitors to peer through the 2.5 million liters of highly filtered spring water and watch the divers as they swim about at different depths.
 The facility is open to the public, as long as you meet the requirements and pay the entrance fee.